Explainable AI for microseismic event detection: Results

 \subsection{Grad-CAM Reveals Model Focus on Seismic Phases}

 Grad-CAM visualizations provided clear insights into which waveform segments PhaseNet relied on for event detection.
-Figure~\ref{fig:gradcam3} shows examples for three representative cases: a high-SNR event, a low-SNR event, and a pure noise window.
+Figure~\ref{fig:gradcam3} shows three-component examples for three representative cases: a \chreplaced{high signal-to-noise ratio~(SNR)}{high-SNR} event, a low-SNR event, and a pure noise window.

 For the high-SNR event (Fig.~\ref{fig:gradcam3}a, \ref{fig:gradcam2}a), Grad-CAM activations are sharply concentrated around the manually picked P arrival.
 A secondary but weaker highlight is visible at the S arrival.
 The zoomed view (Fig.~\ref{fig:gradcam2}a) illustrates that the importance scores extend across several tens of samples around the onset, indicating that PhaseNet bases its decision not just on the very first sample but on the characteristic onset pattern.